New details emerge about Palantir’s custom software for spy agencies

 Elon Musk says he doesn’t think Tesla unionization is “likely to occur”

-A new report by the Intercept provides some compelling specifics on collaboration between Palo Alto’s secretive big data shop Palantir and the intelligence agencies that it keeps on its client roster.
+A new report by The Intercept provides some compelling specifics on collaboration between Palo Alto’s secretive big data shop Palantir and the intelligence agencies that it keeps on its client roster.

 While some broad strokes are known about Palantir’s relationship with spy agencies, the finer points seldom see daylight.
-That guarantee of secrecy that no doubt aids the company’s growth into 2017, though its cozy relationship with a presidency keen on implementing aggressive policies with big opportunities for big data certainly can’t hurt either.
+That guarantee of secrecy no doubt aids the company’s growth into 2017, though its cozy relationship with a presidency keen on implementing aggressive policies with big opportunities for big data certainly can’t hurt, either.

 Palantir’s work with state-sponsored spying appears to date back to 2008, when the company demoed its software to the Government Communications Headquarters (GCHQ), the British counterpart to the National Security Agency (NSA).
 According to classified internal documents quoted in the report, Palantir made quite the impression (“We were very impressed.
 You need to see it to believe it.”)